fsoft72/express-dump-curl/README.md

 app.use ( multiplart() );
 ...

-Parameters of the dump_curl () middleware are two at the moment:
+// There are two parameters you can pass at the `dump_curl()` middleware:
 //
-dump_curl ( output_file,  force_https )
+// dump_curl ( output_file,  force_https )
 //
-- output_file   - a complete filepath where to save the curls. if the path is not specified, stdout will be used.
+// - output_file   - a complete filepath where to save the curls.
+//                  if the path is not specified, stdout will be used.
 //
-- force_https   - a flag T/F. If true, the protocol of the CURL will always be "https" reguardless of the real protocol used.
+// - force_https   - a flag T/F. If true, the protocol of the CURL will always
+//                   be "https" reguardless of the real protocol used.

 // Include the express dump curl middleware
 // if no filename is specified in the call, console.log will be